 Showpad allows you to go beyond just understanding what content works to close deals.
 Navigation Analytics gives you detailed and meaningful insight into the narrative flow behind how sales reps maneuver their conversations with prospects.
 This visual mapping feature and the accompanying data allows a deeper dive into how users move through an Experience and discover assets.

-You can evaluate the performance of detailed pages as well as general assets.
+You can evaluate the performance of Pages as well as general assets.
 In addition, you can view and compare the most common conversation paths taken by your users.
 As marketers, this valuable information can aid you in optimizing content and organizing content in a manner that best serves your users.

 Landing important deals when interacting with potentials clients may happen faster with the optimal content at the right moment during their sales conversation.
 In the long run, this type of data will significantly help drive your marketing strategy and increase performance across teams by helping you optimize your experiences.

 See how it looks

 - Overview of how sales reps navigate sales conversations on the web app, Android and iOS

 - Easily examine the five most common narratives taken by users

-- Deeper insights into Mapper and Atom experiences content, including Detail Pages
+- Deeper insights into Mapper and Atom experiences content, including Pages

 - Ability to filter the data by users, user groups, dates, and channel